kgar/ng-validation-framework/to-do.md

   - This could be already done by Kendo, else a directive may suffice to style Kendo controls as errored.
 - Add hook for customizing error messages
 - Remove magenta box shadows; too much trouble to persist across all inputs
+- Update all class names / selectors for the validation feature to be very specific so that this can be reused on a wide scale.
+  - Selectors: vf-validated-control, vf-error-icon, vf-validation-message, etc.
+  - Class names: Something like vf-state-valid / vf-state-invalid / vf-state-invalid-message / vf-state-invalid
+- Cut a library and move the validation content to a standalone library
+- Pull the module back into the sandbox
 - ...

 # Notes 📝